Visit by Nanbei Doumugong and Taiwan Mazu (19th October 2018)

 The Peaceful Bridge and deity (unsure who it represents), to which worshippers can cross the bridge and get a chop.
 This chop represents one having been blessed.

 The consecration of the bridge should have performed at 11PM that night.
-As Hong San Committee members would also embarked on their trip to Ampang Nantian Temple to invite incense.
-Hence, the consecration was brought forward.
-The priest performed the opening of the bridge by summoning the celestial generals and soldiers to protect the site then led the members to cross the bridge and being chopped on their backs blessing their Ampang trip.
+As Hong San Committee members were also embarking on their trip to Ampang Nan Tian Temple 南天宫 to invite incense, the consecration was brought forward.
+The priest performed the opening of the bridge by summoning the celestial generals and soldiers to protect the site then led the members to cross the bridge and being chopped on their backs blessing them on their Ampang trip.

 Trip to Nantian Temple, Ampang, Kuala Lumpur (20st October 2018)